jonmaim/til/google/firebase_dynamic_linking.md

 Redirect to social network preview page: `https://minsh.page.link/s?socialDescription&socialImageUrl=https://premium.minsh.com/images/logo.png&socialTitle=Group+123`

 This is what is served when the url is pasted into a social network text input.
 The social network backend is fetching the content of the url to display a title and a thumbnail image in the feed.
+See `open graph` meta tags:

 ```html
 <!DOCTYPE html><html>